 The Kemptville Campus Tour will include a visit to the maple syrup operation, and to actively managed forest stands.
 Participants will also partake in a leisurely guided walk on the trail system, visiting points of interest and different forest conditions.
 The tour is planned to last four hours.

-[ez-toggle title="Read more"]Kemptville Campus is the main venue for the 2025 International Model Forest Network Global Forum.
+[ez-toggle title="Read more"]Kemptville Campus is the main venue for the 32nd Annual Woodlot Tour and Conference.
 The site itself includes 630 acres and 17 main buildings, as well as woodlands, cropland, wetland, greenspace, green houses, an agroforestry centre and maple bush, trails, and other buildings - sports facilities, residence, and catering facilities.
 Its natural areas are well interpreted and easily accessible for people who wish to explore and learn at their own pace.
 Owned by the municipality of North Grenville, the operation and maintenance of Kemptville Campus is through a not-for-profit corporation.
 The forests of Kemptville Campus have achieved Forest Stewardship Council® (FSC®) Certification through the Eastern Ontario Model Forest’s Forest Certification Program.
 With over half the Campus lands covered by forest, this ensures the viability and sustainability of that forest now and for the future.
 This certification includes both wood and maple syrup harvested from the forest.
 The Kemptville Campus woodlot is comprised of several forest stands, including mixed hardwood, conifer, and maple plantations.[/ez-toggle]

 Limerick Forest Tour